Anabolic Steroids: Abuse by Athletes

 05/06/2007 07:01 AM

 It seems "steroids" (ie., anabolic steroids) just won't go away.
-In 2004 and 2005, anabolic steroids again made the news.
-Here are 3 of the more high-profile cases during the past 20 years:
+Here are several of the more high-profile cases during the past several decades:

-In 1988, at the Seoul Olympics, Canadian sprinter Ben Johnson beat Carl Lewis in the 100-meter dash to win the gold medal.
+In 1988, at the Seoul Olympics, Canadian sprinter Ben Johnson beat American Carl Lewis in the 100-meter dash to win the gold medal.
 Several days later, it was reported that Johnson tested positive for stanozolol, a very potent anabolic steroid.
 Even though it was well-known that Russian and East German athletes had been abusing steroids for years, Johnson's violation caused the sporting world to sit up and take notice.
+In February 1991, anabolic steroids became a class-III Controlled Substance in the US.

-In March of 2002, an anabolic steroid known as "norbolethone" was discovered in a urine sample from an athlete.
+In March 2002, an anabolic steroid known as "norbolethone" was discovered in a urine sample from an athlete.
 Norbolethone was studied by Wyeth Pharmaceuticals from 1967 to 1971 but never marketed in the US due to its toxicity.
-Thus, its reappearance 30 years later was highly unusual.
+Thus, its reappearance 3 decades later was highly unusual.

-In June of 2003, an anonymous coach finds a syringe of clear liquid and mails it to USADA for testing.
+In June 2003, an anonymous track coach finds a syringe of clear liquid and mails it to US Anti-Doping Agency (USADA) in Colorado Springs, Colorado for testing.
 A previously unknown steroid -- a "designer" steroid -- is discovered.
 Its chemical name is tetrahydrogestrinone (THG), but on the street, it is known by the name "The Clear".

 It turns out that THG and norbolethone are very closely related.
 Also, as with stanozolol, the anabolic-to-androgenic ratio for norbolethone is very high, making both drugs very desirable as performance-enhancing substances.